ericbreh/peergrader2/README.md

 ## TODO

-* move student assignment submission/upload to other page
+* break up assignment page into teacher/student or into components
 * finish auth (oauth, signup, forgot password, test, validate on client)
 * make standardized errors (not authorized, page not found)
 * clean database (tables and unnecessary functions)
+* assignment stage, show if submitted, if can still submit...

 ## MVP